alyssa-rose/Cervical-Cancer-Analysis/README.md

 Analysis of a dataset from Kaggle to build a predictive binary classification model for a cervical cancer diagnosis using 27 attributes that potentially have a causal relationship to developing cervical cancer.
 This project seeks to understand which attributes are most telling of whether or not a woman will develop cervical cancer through singular value decomposition, support vector machines and artificial neural networks.

+The dataset included the results of 4 diagnosis tests: Hinselmann, Schiller, Cytology and Biopsy.
+Singular value decomposition was performed on the Hinselmann results, while SVM and ANN was done for all 4

 This project was a final project for MATH123: Mathematical Aspects of Data Analysis A, a course at Tufts University